 Research and Development-To maintain our position at the forefront of safety equipment technology, we operate several sophisticated research and development facilities.
 We believe our dedication and commitment to innovation and research and development allow us to produce innovative safety products that are often first to market and exceed industry standards.
-In 2011, 2010 and 2009, on a global basis, we spent \$39.2 million, \$32.8 million and \$28.8 million, respectively, on research and development.
+In 2012, 2011 and 2010, on a global basis, we spent \$40.9 million, \$39.2 million and \$32.8 million, respectively, on research and development.
 Our primary engineering groups are located in the United States, Germany, China and, to a lesser extent, France.
 Our global product development teams include cross-geographic and cross-functional members from various areas throughout the company, including research and development, marketing, sales, operations and quality management.
 These teams are responsible for setting product line strategy based on their understanding of the markets and the technologies, opportunities and challenges they foresee in each product area.
 We believe our team-based, cross-geographic and cross-functional approach to new product development is a source of competitive advantage.
-Our approach to the new product development process allows us to tailor our product offerings and product line strategies to satisfy distinct customer preferences and industry regulations that vary across our three geographic segments.
+Our approach to the new product development process allows us to tailor our product offerings and product line strategies to satisfy distinct customer preferences and industry regulations that vary across our operating segments.